Netherlands in the Junior Eurovision Song Contest 2018

-The Netherlands participated in the Junior Eurovision Song Contest 2018 which took place in Minsk, Belarus on 25 November 2018.
+The Netherlands was represented at the Junior Eurovision Song Contest 2018 which took place in Minsk, Belarus on 25 November 2018.
 The Dutch broadcaster AVROTROS was responsible for the organisation of their representative at the contest.
 Their entry was selected through the national selection Junior Songfestival 2018, which had four songs.
+For the first time in the history of Junior Songfestival, the competing songs were written fully by famous Dutch musicians.

 Background

 Prior to the 2018 Contest, the Netherlands had participated in the Junior Eurovision Song Contest fifteen times since its first entry in 2003.
 The Netherlands have won the contest on one occasion: in 2009 with the song "Click Clack" performed by Ralf Mackenbach.
 In 2017, the Netherlands placed 4th out of 16 entries with the song "Love Me" performed by the boy band Fource.